Sigmatropic reaction: Walk rearrangements

 The migration of a divalent group, such as O, S, N–R, or C–R2, which is part of a three-membered ring in a bicyclic molecule, is commonly referred to as a walk rearrangement.
 This can be formally characterized according to the Woodward-Hofmann rules as being a (1, n) sigmatropic shift.
 An example of such a rearrangement is the shift of substituents on tropilidenes (1,3,5-cycloheptatrienes).
 When heated, the pi-system goes through an electrocyclic ring closing to form bicycle[4,1,0]heptadiene (norcaradiene).
 Thereafter follows a [1,5] alkyl shift and an electrocyclic ring opening.

 Proceeding through a [1,5] shift, the walk rearrangement of norcaradienes is expected to proceed suprafacially with a retention of stereochemistry.
 Experimental observations, however, show that the 1,5-shifts of norcaradienes proceed antarafacially.
 Theoretical calculations found the [1,5] shift to be a diradical process, but without involving any diradical minima on the potential energy surface.

+1,5-hydride transfer-triggered cyclization

+Formally, 1,5-hydride transfer reactions are a special side of the sigmatrope rearrangement.
+Cyclization reactions triggered by 1,5-hydride transfer is a very potent synthetic method and have been extensively studied as a reliable strategy for C(sp³)–C(sp³) bond formation, notably in the synthesis of tetrahydroquinolines and related unsaturated heteroaton containing frameworks.
+Recent advances in the field include the development of catalysts that enable milder conditions and enantioselective transformations, as well as expanding the substrate scope to include oxygen- and sulfur-containing heterocycles in addition to the originally reported nitrogen systems.
+The extended hydride transfer/cyclization sequences were also explored, allowing the formation of medium-sized rings (7–9 members) from suitably functionalized biaryl and fused bicyclic precursors.
+To better understand they were studied by computational (in silico) methods.